Purdue-SoCET/RISCVBusiness/doc/src/rv32v/rv32v_overview.md

 Additionally, future projects could also look into reducing area by combining multipliers and dividers across lanes and across functional units.
 Vector instructions could maintain performance by pipelining the multipliers and dividers such that the entire pipeline is still 4-stage, but multiple vector ops could be in flight in the execute stage at the same time on a single functional unit.
 This would decrease area while maintaining frequency and performance for both scalar and vector instructions.

-Finally, a larger project may be to simple make scalar instructions issue on a given vector execution lane, thus eliminating the isolated scalar pipeline entirely.
+Finally, a larger project may be to make scalar instructions issue on a given vector execution lane, thus eliminating the isolated scalar pipeline entirely.
 One could even envision allowing superscalar issue of independent scalar instructions from the micro-op queue into different lanes, increasing performance further.

 ## Contributors